docker-mailserver/docker-mailserver/docs/content/index.md

 !!! tip
     See the [FAQ][docs-faq] for some more tips!

+!!! important
+    If you'd like to change, patch or alter files or behavior of `docker-mailserver`, you can use a script.
+Just place it in the `config/` folder that is created on startup and call it `user-patches.sh`.

 ## Contributing

 We are always happy to welcome new contributors.
 For guidelines and entrypoints please have a look at the [Contributing section][docs-contributing].